F-VLM: Open-Vocabulary Object Detection upon Frozen Vision and Language Models: Experiments

 \paragraph{LVIS Benchmark.} We evaluate our approach on the LVIS dataset~\citep{lvis} which contains a large and diverse set of 1203 object categories suitable for open-vocabulary detection.
 Following the existing works~\citep{gu2022openvocabulary,zhong2021regionclip}, we treat the frequent and common categories as the base categories $C_B$ for training, and hold out the rare categories as novel categories $C_N$ for testing.
 Mask AP$_r$ is the main metric we benchmark on.
 To ensure reproducibility, we report the mean of 5 independent runs following the protocol of~\citep{gu2022openvocabulary} and the best practice of LVIS challenge~\citep{lvis}.
 For fair comparison, we adopt the same Mask R-CNN head architecture as~\citep{gu2022openvocabulary} and use the same large scale jittering recipe~\citep{ghiasi2021simple}.

 Table~\ref{table:main_results} presents our results on LVIS.
 In the R50 comparison, \OURS{} ranks second among the other alternatives based on knowledge distillation, pretraining, or joint training with weak supervision.
-The leading DetPro~\citep{du2022learning} adds prompt optimization~\citep{zhou2022cocoop} and SoCo pretraining~\citep{SoCo} upon ViLD~\citep{gu2022openvocabulary}, all of which are orthogonal to our approach.
+The leading DetPro~\citep{du2022learning} shows the effectiveness of prompt optimization~\citep{zhou2022cocoop} which can potentially benefit \OURS{} too.
 In the system-level comparison, we observe the performance of \OURS{} scales up nicely with frozen model capacity, even though the amount of trainable parameters is fixed.
 Our best model achieves 32.8 AP$_r$, which is +14.2 AP$_r$ from the R50 baseline and the best published results on this benchmark to our knowledge.
 Compared to the best existing approach (ViLD-EN-B7), we outperform by 6.5 mask AP$_r$ on the novel categories (and +5.6 overall mask AP).
-Notably, \OURS{} is the only approach without a trainable backbone.
+We provide additional results using standard 1x/3x training recipes~\citep{wu2019detectron2} in Appendix~\ref{sec:standard-recipe}, where \OURS{} shows similarly strong performance on shorter recipes and smaller batch size by using frozen backbones.

 \paragraph{COCO Benchmark.} Many existing works on zero-shot detection~\citep{bansal2018zero} and open-vocabulary detection~\citep{Zareian_2021_CVPR,gu2022openvocabulary,zhong2021regionclip} benchmark on COCO.
 This setup divides COCO vocabulary into 48 base categories for training and 17 novel categories for testing.
 We follow the standard practice and report results in the generalized detection settings without instance segmentation.
 The main metric is AP50 of novel categories.
 Similar to LVIS, we report the mean of 5 independent runs to ensure reproducibility.